suzan-jamesono6og/notes/README.md

 - "Programming wisdom for today: Always write code as if the person who will maintain it is a homicidal maniac who knows where you live." - Unknown

 This quote emphasizes the importance of writing clean, well-structured, and easily understandable code.
 It's not just about making your own life easier when you have to revisit your code in the future, but also about considering the experience of others who may have to work with your code.
 By following best practices and striving for clarity and readability, you can help ensure that your code is maintainable and can be built upon by others.

+# 2023-11-25
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rick Cook

+This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging that there will always be unforeseen ways in which users may interact with or misuse the program.
+It serves as a reminder to continually test, improve, and adapt our code to stay one step ahead in the race against potential errors and vulnerabilities.